Construction Project Management and Scheduling: Complete Guide to Tools, Methods, and Best Practices

 1. Delays and Their Causes

-• Design changes or incomplete drawings.
+• Design changes or incomplete drawings

-• Labor shortages or strikes.
+• Labor shortages, absenteeism, or strikes

-• Regulatory approvals taking longer than expected.
+• Regulatory or permit approvals taking longer than expected

 2. Resource Constraints